yug-rajani/yug-rajani.github.io/index.md

 Before enrolling in the MS CS program, I gained valuable experience as a Software Engineer at Crest Data Systems Pvt.
 Ltd. There, I successfully delivered software solutions meeting clients' needs, honing my collaborative and independent problem-solving skills.
 I also mentored interns in Elasticsearch, guiding their professional growth.

-Driven by a passion for growth, I am excited to expand my skill set and build upon my experiences.
-I am currently seeking Software Development Engineer (SDE) internship/co-op opportunities for Spring/Summer 2024.
-If you know of suitable roles or simply want to connect, feel free to reach out.
+Motivated by my passion for growth, I'm eager to broaden my skills and capitalize on my experiences.
+Currently seeking SDE internship/co-op positions for Spring/Summer 2024, If you know of suitable roles or simply want to connect, feel free to reach out.

-Curious to know more?
-Take a look [at my resume](/cv) or [download](/cv.pdf) a PDF version of it.
-And hey, if you're up for it, let's catch up over coffee – my treat!
+Interested to learn more?
+Browse my resume [here](/cv) or download the PDF [here](/cv.pdf).
+If you're up for it, let's chat over coffee – my treat!

 <!-- The theme also ships with a blog: [click here](/posts) to scroll posts from the most recent.
 Finally, [click here](/404) to see a page that can't be found.